tari-project/wallet-ios/README.md

 sh update_dependencies.sh
 ```

+This will also create a default `env.json` file for sensitive vars.
+Adjust these settings as needed.

 ### Dependencies

 Third party frameworks and Library are managed using a pre-compiled [Tari](https://github.com/tari-project/tari) binary from https://www.tari.com/downloads/ as well as packages from Cocoapods and Carthage.